 According to the National Ocean Service or NOAA, a hurricane is type of storm called a tropical cyclone, which forms over tropical or subtropical water.
 Hurricanes originate in the Atlantic basin, which includes the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico, the eastern North Pacific Ocean, and, less frequently, the central North Pacific Ocean.

-Hurricane season begins June 1 and lasts through November 30, and we need to be especially vigilant regarding our electrical safety during that time.
+Hurricane season begins June 1 and lasts through November 30, and that means being especially vigilant regarding electrical safety during that time for those in hurricane zones.
 Here are some precautionary tips from Electrical Safety Foundation International (ESFI) to help you prepare your home for tropical weather.

 - Charge your electronics.
 You never know when you’ll get to charge it again.